 The sage's name was Moses David, claiming to be a descendant of King David.
 Arriving at his house, the Jew informs Moses David about Inghetto's promise to convert to Judaism if it can be proved that Scripture predicts a second, still future, restoration of Jerusalem by the Jews.
 Moses David, from now on called "The Master of the Jews" or simply "The Master", says: I will advise strongly against such a promise, since conversion to Judaism is punished by death.
 Inghetto: Don't worry about my death!
-If you can convince me that the Messiah has not yet come, I will become a Jew, because adhering to the truth and saving my soul are more important to me than my life.
-Don't say that.
+If you can convince me that the Messiah has not yet come, I will become a Jew, because adhering to the truth and saving my soul are more important to me than my life.1009 The Master: Don't say that.
 It is not through such exchanges of words that you become a Jew, or we become Christians.
-But I will clearly demonstrate for you what you ask for.
-He then quotes Jeremiah 32:43: "They shall [again] possess fields in that land."
-The Jew (with whom Inghetto had debated formerly), says that this Scripture had already been debated, and Inghetto repeats that this and other restoration prophecies were said during the Babylonian exile and hence referred to the postexilic restoration of those times.
+But I will clearly demonstrate for you what you ask for. - He then quotes Jeremiah 32:43: "They shall [again] possess fields in that land."
+The Jew (with whom Inghetto had debated formerly), says that this Scripture had already been debated, and Inghetto repeats that this and other restoration of those times.